hunter-teacher-cert/reg_assignments-ischeff/final_project/lesson.md

   dance2(n)

 ```

+Now make your own dance!
+(Give criteria and need to have a task sheet and rubric or checklsit for success? )
 means to wiggle and clap in a loop, first doing each zero times, then once, then twice, then three times, and so on.

 Note: feedback from Steve: to differentiate parameter and argument, an argument is only used when you call.
 When you call somebody a name, you usually have an argument.
 (Not true if you are declaring something!
 No one really argues!)
 I.e., calling someone a name causes an argument.